Skip to content

 • Stipendium Hungaricum

-• Fully funded scholarship covering tuition, accommodation, monthly allowance, and health insurance
+• Fully funded: tuition, accommodation, allowance, and health insurance

-• Income-based and cover tuition, housing, and meals
+• Income-based support for tuition, housing, and meals

 🏠 3.
 Low-Cost Living & Subsidized Accommodation